R-Cardenas/uea-website/content/publication/germline_variant/index.md

 <br />

-A germline mutation is characterised by a change in bases that are occur within the gamete cells, thus resulting in these mutations to be present in every somatic cell of an individual.
-Given that germline mutagenesis is a fundamental biological process driving heritable genetic variation, identifying germline variant which attribute to a particular disease can be a challenging task.
-We have developed a germline variant discovery pipeline that utilises two independent variant callers; GATK Haplotype caller and Freebayes (figure 2).
+A germline mutation is characterised by a change in bases that occurs within the gamete cells, thus resulting in these mutations to be present in every somatic cell of an individual.
+Given that germline mutagenesis is a fundamental biological process driving heritable genetic variation, identifying germline variants which attribute to a particular disease can be a challenging task.
+We have developed a germline variant discovery pipeline that utilises two independent variant callers; GATK Haplotype caller and Freebayes (Figure 2).
 This pipeline accepts both exome and whole genome sequencing data, in addition to an optional pedigree (PED) file to allow overlap between disease affected/unaffected family members.

 <br />